Ludwig Blochberger: Early life

 Among his most important theatrical works to date include the productions of director Hans Neuenfels, who in 2005 brought him to Bochum for his world premiere of Schumann, Schubert und der Schnee, an "opera for piano" at the Ruhrtriennale (arts festival in Ruhr).
 Ludwig played the role of Franz Schubert alongside the baritone singer Olaf Bär in this fictional encounter between the two musical geniuses.
 For this production, there is also a 60-minute film documentary by director Enrique Sánchez Lansch Sound of the Ruhr.
 In 2007, Neuenfels cast him in the title role of Baal, written by Bertolt Brecht, at the Münchner Volkstheater.
 In the same year Ludwig also played for the first time under the direction of his father Lutz Blochberger, in the main role in the world premiere of the tragicomedy Heil Hitler!, by the playwright Rolf Hochhuth at the Academy of Arts, Berlin.

-In 2011, he performed in Heinrich und Kleist an opera by Gerhard Wimberger in Frankfurt, alongside Deborah Kaufmann and Torsten Spohn.

-Then in 2013, Ludwig played the German ex-Chancellor Helmut Schmidt, in the TV documentary drama Helmut Schmidt - Lebensfragen (Director: Ben von Grafenstein).
-This TV film was broadcast on the occasion of the 95th birthday of Helmut Schmidt on 23 December 2013 on the ARD channel.
-In the same year he took over the continuous role of Inspector Riwal, in the ARD series Brittany Mystery, which is based on the successful stories of the author Jean-Luc Bannalec and based in Brittany (France).
-Since fall 2015, Ludwig and Stephanie Stumph play in the ZDF channel crime series The Old Fox, the commissioner 'Tom Kupfer', alongside of Jan-Gregor Kremp as Chief Inspector 'Richard Voss'.
+In 2013 Italien film director Liliana Cavani cast him as Pope Innocent III in her film adaptation “Francesco” (2013).
+Furthermore he portrayed the former German Chancellor Helmut Schmidt in the TV documentary drama “Helmut Schmidt - Questions of Life” directed by Ben von Grafenstein.
+From 2013 to 2015 Blochberger starred as Riwal in the German crime series “Inspector Dupin” based on the novels by author Jean-Luc Bannalec which were filmed in Brittany (France).
+From 2015 to 2021 he then starred in the crime series “The Old Fox” as commissioner Tom Kupfer.
+In “The End of Dreams” (2023) directed by Olga Chajdas he was playing the commandant of the Auschwitz concentration camp, Rudolf Höss.
+The docudrama series was filmed at the original location in Poland.
+Since 2024 he is performing a solo concert reading of “The Book of Those Killed by Neil Young” by Navid Kermani where he sings and plays songs by Neil Young live on guitar.